farahhadii/To-Do-List/README.md

 # To-do-List
-A to-do list that allows users to add, remove, and edit their tasks.

 This task management tool boosts user productivity by aiding in the prioritization of both work and personal tasks, fostering a gratifying sense of accomplishment upon completion.
 Furthermore, it helps users maintain focus by allowing them to establish deadlines for each goal.